Narcissistic Triangulation Sabotages Sibling Relationships

 When Parents Divide Their Children Through Triangulation

 Conflict is a normal part of family dynamics.
 The fact that a family argues from time to time does not make it a dysfunctional family unit.
 What makes a family dysfunctional is the emotional pain and confusion that prevails among its members.
 Families with at least one narcissistic parent are always dysfunctional.
 Those who grow up in this type of household become saddled with a lifetime of emotional struggles.
 Some of these struggles are easy to identify, some are not.

 It would seem as if siblings suffering together under the strains of crazy parenting would naturally bond together for support, but that does not usually happen in families headed by narcissistic parents.
 It is no accident that one of the casualties of the NPD family is the relationship between the siblings.

 Narcissistic parents are not capable of loving their children.
 Children are simply a source of “Narcissistic Supply.”
 The relationship NPD parents have with their children is one of control and manipulation.
 There are many tactics used to accomplish that.
 One common one is called, “Triangulation.”

 Triangulation is a deceitful tactic used by the NPD parent to control and manipulate the balance of power in the family system.
-The parent’s goal is to keep the siblings from collaborating in ways that might interfere with his or her calculated objectives.
+The goal is to keep the siblings from collaborating in ways that might interfere with his or her calculated objectives.
 Everything boils down to insuring the parent’s narcissistic supply.
-Like an addict, the parent cannot survive without it.
+Like addicts, narcissistic parents cannot survive without it.
 They need constant replenishment and will stoop to any level to get their “fix.”

-To gain control over the information flow in the family, the parent creates indirect communication between the siblings, putting themselves in the role of “go-between.”
-In doing that, he or she controls the content of the information, the way the information flows, and the way it gets interpreted.
-And there are more benefits; with everyone relating directly to him or her, the parent is always in the information loop and always remains the center of attention.
+To gain control over the information flow in the family, narcissistic parents create indirect communication between the siblings, putting themselves in the role of “go-between.”
+In doing that, they control the content of the information, the way the information flows, and the way it gets interpreted.
+And there are more benefits; with everyone relating directly to them, these parents are always in the information loop and always remains the center of attention.